 Awards will be given in the following categories:

 - Review the packet sent to registered entrants one week prior to the parade.

-- Download the Parade Entrant Lineup Info Packet (PDF)
+- Download the Parade Entrant Lineup Info Packet (PDF) - available in late June.

 - Park in the Hy-Vee parking lot or a nearby lot.

 - Only parade vehicle entries may be in the staging areas.

 Lineup (new lineup locations for 2022)

 - Be in place by 9:00 am in your assigned location.
 There are three staging areas:

 - Staging Area 1: Plaza West parking lot (871-899 22nd Avenue, just north of Central State Bank)

 - Staging Area 2: Central State Bank parking lot (805 22nd Avenue)